thomasdouenne/yellow_vests_aej_ep/README.md

 Questionnaire/: files used for questionnaire on Qualtrics

-consistency_beliefs_losses.py: compares new survey with official statistics (in particular subjective vs objective gains) and produces figures C.3 and df_objective_gains.csv, df_objective_gains_inelastic.csv, and df_subjective_gains.csv df_donor_enl.csv: data produced by test_predictions_ols_regression_with_transports.py from housing survey and used for the statistical matching (alternative method to predict winners and losers) df_objective_gains.csv: distribution of respondents objective gains plotted in section 3 and procuded by consistency_beliefs_losses.py df_objective_gains_inelastic.csv: distribution of respondents objective gains assuming inelastic demand, plotted in section 3 and procuded by consistency_beliefs_losses.py df_subjective_gains.csv: distribution of respondents subjective gains plotted in section 3 and procuded by consistency_beliefs_losses.py df_receiver_bdf.csv: data produced by test_predictions_ols_regression_with_transports.py from consumer survey and used for the statistical matching (alternative method to predict winners and losers)
+consistency_beliefs_losses.py: compares new survey with official statistics (in particular subjective vs objective gains) and produces figures C.3 and df_objective_gains.csv, df_objective_gains_inelastic.csv, and df_subjective_gains.csv df_donor_enl.csv: data produced by test_predictions_ols_regression_with_transports.py from housing survey and used for the statistical matching (alternative method to predict winners and losers).
+Housing survey: see https://www.insee.fr/en/metadonnees/source/serie/s1004 df_objective_gains.csv: distribution of respondents objective gains plotted in section 3 and procuded by consistency_beliefs_losses.py df_objective_gains_inelastic.csv: distribution of respondents objective gains assuming inelastic demand, plotted in section 3 and procuded by consistency_beliefs_losses.py df_subjective_gains.csv: distribution of respondents subjective gains plotted in section 3 and procuded by consistency_beliefs_losses.py df_receiver_bdf.csv: data produced by test_predictions_ols_regression_with_transports.py from consumer survey and used for the statistical matching (alternative method to predict winners and losers).
+Consumer survey: https://www.insee.fr/en/metadonnees/source/serie/s1194
 LICENSE: License to use the present repository test_predictions_binary_models.py: tests accuracy of our respondent-specific win/lose prediction for alternative specifications and methods test_predictions_ols_regression_with_transports.py: tests accuracy of our respondent-specific estimation of the tax incidence